trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 ## Task 2: Summarization

-The user task is to provide a short description of the podcast episode to help the user decide whether to listen to a podcast.
+The user task is to provide a short description of the podcast episode to *help the user decide whether to listen to a podcast*.
+This user task is the background for both the assessment of the text snippet and the audio clip.

 Given a podcast episode, its audio, and transcription, return
 * *a short text snippet* capturing the most important information in the content, in grammatical standalone utterances of significantly shorter length than the input episode description;
 * *an audio file* of up to one minute duration selected from the podcast to give the user a sense of what the podcast sounds like.
+Limitations on the format of the audio file are yet to be determined.

 ### Assessment criteria for the summarization task